 Conclusion: The Fidelity of the Divine

-The Nature of God is the anchor of the Christian life.
+The Nature of God is the objective anchor for all biblical study.
 Because He is Immutable, His promises are secure.
-Because He is Holy, His standards are perfect.
-Because He is Love, His mercy is available to all.
-By understanding these attributes, the scholar moves from knowing about God to having the capacity for a covenantal relationship with Him.
+Because He is Holy, His laws are perfect.
+Because He is Love, His mercy is the central hope of history.
+To study God’s nature is not merely an academic exercise in “Theology Proper,” but a journey into the heart of reality itself.
+By understanding who God is, the scholar gains the necessary context to understand what God does.